citp/privacy-policy-historical/v/vi/vin/vindale.com.md

-> *The following text is extracted and transformed from the vindale.com privacy policy that was archived on 2007-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230001734id_/http%3A//vindale.com/v/privacy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vindale.com privacy policy that was archived on 2008-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080623070251id_/http%3A//www.vindale.com/v/privacy.jsp) for the most accurate reproduction.*

 # Privacy policy - Vindale Research

 ## Privacy policy

-Information collected and used by Vindale Research

-Vindale Research collects user-submitted information including name, email address, and age to verify new accounts and send notifications regarding Vindale Research's services.
-Vindale Research collects additional data that is included in member profiles.
-This data includes but is not limited to: occupation, interests, school affiliations, gender, and location.

 Information collected and used by Vindale Research